wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 RobotBuilder
 ------------

-- Updated to be compatible with the new commandbased framework
+- Updated to be compatible with the new command based framework and PID Controller
+- C++: use uniform initialization of objects in header
+- C++: fix case of includes so that code compiles on case-sensitive filesystems

 Robot Characterization
 ----------------------

-Any changes this summer?
+- Added LQR latency compensation